 Lesson 13 w/Answers2 Samuel 18 - 1 Kings 8

-For this week, read 2 Samuel Chapter 18 through 1 Kings Chapter 8; then answer the following:
+For this lesson, read 2 Samuel Chapter 18 through 1 Kings Chapter 8; then answer the following:

 - Describe the events surrounding the death of Absalom.

 - ANSWER: While fleeing the battle, Absalom, who has long flowing (and thick) hair, becomes entangled in a tree branch.
 His donkey continues running ahead, leaving Absalom hanging from the tree by his hair.
 Hearing of this predicament, Joab goes out after him and stabs him with three spears or daggers.
 He then takes Absalom’s body and casts it into an empty pit and then piles stones on top of the grave.

 - Why was David’s grief over Absalom not rational?

 - ANSWER: His grief was not rational because of the evil done by Absalom against his father.
 In addition, his grief gave no recognition to the brave men who had risked their lives fighting Absalom and his men in order to save David’s life and the lives of his subjects.
 David’s grief brought shame on his army and those who had defended him.
 Instead of celebrating a victory, he was mourning the death of a son who had turned evil.

 - Describe the revolt by Sheba.